Tunnel Vision (Kodak Black song)

-"Tunnel Vision" is a song by American rapper Kodak Black, released on February 17, 2017, by Dollaz N Dealz Entertainment, Sniper Gang, and Atlantic Records as the second single from his debut album, Painting Pictures (2017).
+"Tunnel Vision" is a song by American rapper Kodak Black, released on February 17, 2017 by Dollaz N Dealz Entertainment, Sniper Gang, and Atlantic Records as the second single from his debut album, Painting Pictures (2017).
 Produced by Metro Boomin, Southside, and Cubeatz, the track peaked at number six on the US Billboard Hot 100.
 The track samples the song "El Aparecido" by Inti-Illimani, a Chilean folk band, part of the Nueva canción movement.

 Background

-Kodak Black was released from a jail in South Carolina Twin on bail following a rape case which he was accused of, a couple weeks prior to the recording of the song.
+Kodak Black was released from a jail in South Carolina on bail following a rape case which he was accused of, a couple weeks prior to the recording of the song.
 Kodak Black released a preview of the song on his Instagram account when he was in the studio with Metro Boomin in Miami, Florida, and it gained millions of plays before its official release two months after.

 Music video

 The song's accompanying music video premiered a day before the song was released as single, on February 16, 2017, on Kodak Black's YouTube account.
 The music video currently has over 300 million views.
 In the video, a white man wearing a Confederate flag jacket and a "Make America Hate Again" hat arrives at a "hunting ground" where a black man is working on a farm.
 The white man tries to fire a gun at the black man, but the gun malfunctions.
 The black man attempts to choke the white man, until a young girl tells them to stop.
 There is a Ku Klux Klan member hanging from a cross in the background.